 2022 The Council approved the Equity blank sheet review which began in 2021, and adopted the new recommended investment options.

-2023 Ellen Hung, CFA was appoined State Investment Officer.
+2023 Ellen Hung, CFA, was appointed State Investment Officer.
 The Council approved the transition to Northern Trust as the custodian bank with a go live date of April 1, 2024.
+The Capitol Preservation endowment fund is created.